Jayboy628/DataDrivenHealthcare/README.md

 <img src="images/main.png" alt="header" style="width: 900px; height: 400px;"><br>

 #### <font color="blue"><em><center>Harnessing Cloud Technology for an Efficient Data Warehouse Solution</em></center></font>
 I worked for a health company that encountered a major issue with their EMR system because it did not align with their business process.
 In turn, this caused the system to be buggy, as too many custom builds were implemented.
 The company decided to move away from their current system and instead implemented eClinicalWorks.
-The EMR company owned the database, so my company had to arrange an amendment to the contract that enables them to extend their usage agreement.
+The EMR company owned the database, so my company had to arrange an amendment to the contract that enabled them to extend their usage agreement.
 The EMR company also agreed to FTP the live data files before work begins at 2:00 am and after work ends at 7:00 pm.
 <br><br>
 My job was to design and implement a data warehouse from these files.
 The requirements included creating various production reports and KPI’s that matched with the EMR system.
 The business owners would compare eClinicalWorks integrated reports with my reports and if aligned, they would be flagged to be used for production.
 In the company’s view, this was critical for data migration because it guaranteed that all operational reports would be correct and more importantly, would prove that eClinicalWorks was configured based on the company’s business requirements.
 <br><br>